Full resolution image

 Dec.
 1, 2012 -

 Lt.
-Gen. Donald M. Campbell Jr. is the Commanding General of U.S. Army Europe and Seventh U.S. Army, headquartered in Heidelberg and Wiesbaden, Germany.
+Gen. Donald M. Campbell Jr. is the Commanding General of U.S. Army Europe, headquartered in Wiesbaden, Germany.

 He grew up on Army posts throughout the United States and is a Distinguished Military Graduate of Kansas State University, where he was commissioned as an armor officer in May 1978.
 Lt.
 Gen. Campbell’s first duty assignment was with the 1st Battalion, 63d Armor at Fort Riley, Kan., where he served as a Tank Platoon Leader, Company Executive Officer, Battalion S1/Adjutant and Company Commander.
 In June 1984, he was assigned as a G1 (Personnel) Staff Officer at the 8th Infantry Division in Bad Kreuznach, Germany.
 In 1985, he was reassigned as the S3/Operations Officer for 4th Battalion, 69th Armor in Mainz, Germany.
 He was then selected as the Aide-de-Camp to the Commanding General, 8th Infantry Division in Bad Kreuznach.